LucasGCardoso/CacheMappingSimulator/README.md

 # CacheMappingSimulator
-his repo is a work from college, which consists in simulating both associative and direct cache mapping.
+This repo is a work from college, which consists in simulating both associative and direct cache mapping.